nasa/fprime/Ref/README.md

 # Ref the Reference Application

-The purpose of this application is to demonstrate a completely assembled application for use on Linux, and Mac OSX.
+The purpose of this application is to demonstrate a completely assembled application for use on Linux, and macOS.
 This allows the user to get up and running quickly, test the installation, and work with the code before embedded hardware may be available.
 Should the user be interested in cross-compiling, please see the [RPI](../RPI/README.md) reference.